PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 count is descriptive only; 2,000 remains the ONNX operation-count tier threshold.

+That correction is now implemented in the 563-line raw owner.
+One `ModelIRGraphIndex` replaces the repeated consumer reconstruction and stays current through indexed BatchMatMul input setters and the single leading- Reshape removal.
+A two-branch rewrite constructs and refreshes it exactly once.

+The leading source/Reshape and every branch now prove unique producers, strict Reshape/BatchMatMul/binary/tail-Reshape order, exact private intermediate consumers, complete positive physical shapes, full compatible signatures, data-preserving dtypes, valid public boundaries, and concrete tail outputs.
+`adjX`, `adjY`, `adj_x`, and `adj_y` must all be absent or false.
+Each binary's other input must exist and broadcast to the exact old rank-three result and the exact new rank-four result; this retains scalar and `[K]` biases while rejecting rank-sensitive `[T,1,K]` values.
+All tail dimensions are positive and their product is proven against the projection width.

+Leading and tail shape inputs have immutable unquantized INT32 TensorIR and NumPy-buffer contracts with exact values, shapes, signatures, ownership, and runtime-producer absence.
+Dynamic sequence signatures rank-lift from `[T,1,K]` to `[1,1,T,K]`; NCW/NWC metadata lifts to NCHW/NHWC, and retained per-axis QDIM advances by one.
+Every branch setter and shape/signature/layout/ quantization update is planned before mutation.
+All twenty-seven former strict xfails are green, zero-match execution is unchanged, and scalar-bias plus single-index contracts bring focused coverage to fifty cases without changing valid statistics, NumPy-exact outputs, fixed point, or both production calls.
+The 563-line count is descriptive only; 2,000 remains the ONNX operation-count tier threshold.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and